Interacting dark sector with quadratic coupling: theoretical and observational viability: Introduction

-A common choice for a IDEM assume that the interaction term $Q$ is linearly proportional to the DE density, i.e., $Q = 3\gamma H \rho_x$, where $H$ and $\gamma$ represent the Hubble and interaction parameters, respectively (see, e.g., Refs.~\cite{VONMARTTENS2019, DiValentino:2019ffd, PhysRevD.105.123506, KUMAR2021100862, PhysRevD.101.063502}).
-However, as demonstrated in Ref.~\cite{vonMarttens2020v2}, this class of models can exhibit non-physical behavior for certain parameter ranges, specifically predicting negative pressureless matter densities, thereby violating the Weak Energy Condition (WEC).
+A common choice for a IDEM assume that the interaction term $Q$ is linearly proportional to the DE density, i.e., $Q = 3\gamma H \rho_x$, where $H$ and $\gamma$ represent the Hubble and interaction parameters, respectively (see, e.g., Refs.~\cite{VONMARTTENS2019,DiValentino:2019ffd,PhysRevD.105.123506,KUMAR2021100862,PhysRevD.101.063502}).
+However, as demonstrated in Ref.~\cite{vonMarttens2020v2}, this class of models can exhibit non-physical behavior for certain parameter ranges, specifically predicting negative matter densities, thereby violating the Weak Energy Condition (WEC) \cite{NGUYEN2024116669}.
 In this work, we consider a model in which the interaction term is given by $Q \propto\rho_x^2/\left(\rho_c + \rho_x\right),$ deviating from the conventional linear interaction forms.
 The quadratic dependence on $\rho_x$ introduces a richer dynamical evolution, reflecting a more complex interplay between DE and CDM.
-Nevertheless, similar to the linear case, we show that this model also presents non-physical behavior for specific parameter values, with implications for the Universe's background evolution and the growth of cosmic structures \cite{Rowland_2008, MISHRA2023}.
+Nevertheless, similar to the linear case, we show that this model also presents non-physical behavior for specific parameter values, with implications for the Universe's background evolution and the growth of cosmic structures \cite{Rowland_2008,MISHRA2023}.

 This paper is organized as follows: In Section \ref{sec:II}, we introduce the background dynamics for the cosmological model in analysis.
-In Section \ref{sec:III}, we present the linear perturbation theory for interacting perfect fluids, while in Section \ref{sec:Methodology} we detail the observational data used, the methodology, and the statistical analysis involved.
-The statistical analysis is based on MontePython~\footnote{The documentation for the code is available at \href{https://github.com/brinckmann/montepython_public/}{https://github.com/brinckmann/montepython\_public}.} and a suitable modified version of Cosmic Linear Anisotropy Solving System (CLASS)~\footnote{The documentation for the code is available at \href{https://lesgourg.github.io/class_public/class.html}{https://lesgourg.github.io/class\_public/class.html}.} codes.
+In Section \ref{sec:Methodology} we detail the observational data used, the methodology, and the statistical analysis involved.
+The statistical analysis is based on MontePython~\footnote{The documentation for the code is available at \url{https://github.com/brinckmann/montepython_public/}.} and a suitable modified version of Cosmic Linear Anisotropy Solving System (CLASS)~\footnote{The documentation for the code is available at \url{https://lesgourg.github.io/class_public/class.html}.} codes.
 In Section \ref{sec:Results}, we discuss the main results obtained.
 Finally, we present our conclusions in Section \ref{sec:Conclusions}.